cachefly/cachefly-sdk-go/README.md

   <img src="https://www.cachefly.com/wp-content/uploads/2023/10/Thumbnail-About-Us-Video.png" alt="CacheFly Logo" width="200"/>
 </p>

-<h4 align="center">Go implementation of CacheFly API (2.5.0)</h4>
+<h4 align="center">Go implementation of CacheFly API (2.6.0)</h4>

 <hr style="width: 50%; border: 1px solid #000; margin: 20px auto;">

 ## CacheFly SDK for Go

-A Golang SDK for interacting with the [CacheFly CDN API v2.5](https://portal.cachefly.com/api/2.5/docs/).
+A Golang SDK for interacting with the [CacheFly CDN API v2.6](https://portal.cachefly.com/api/2.6/docs/).

-> v2.6 support coming soon.
+> v2.6 is the current target.

 This SDK is designed to abstract the HTTP API layer and simplify working with CacheFly resources and can be used independently as golang package in your project or as the backend foundation for managing CacheFly resources.

-> 🏷️ v1.0.4 latest
+> 🏷️ v1.0.5 latest

 ## CacheFly